 Students who are not in crisis may have emotional concerns that are keeping them from functioning adequately in their daily lives.
 Counseling is available to help individuals address their current, most troubling concerns.
 If the student may benefit from services not offered in Mental Health Services, such as a certain therapy or psychiatric consultation, or if the student is leaving TCC, referrals will be offered to mental health professionals in the Tallahassee community.
 Some students may be further helped by other student services at TCC, such as Career Services or Disability Support Services.

 Confidentiality of Communication between Mental Health Professional and Client

 Federal and State laws and professional codes of ethics emphasize the importance of confidentiality of the communication in the counseling relationship.
 Client information is confidential unless the client provides written consent to disclose specified information.
 However, laws and ethics define certain situations when mental health professionals are required to disclose otherwise confidential client information.
 These situations are: (1) when there is a reasonable suspicion of past or current child, elder, or dependent adult abuse; (2) when the client presents a danger to self, to others, and/or to property; and (3) when ordered by a court of law.

-TCC Mental Health Services records are not included in any of your other college records.
-Information about you, even acknowledgment of your visits with a TCC licensed mental health professional, is confidential and cannot be released without your written permission.
+TCC Mental Health Services records are not included in any of the student's other college records.
+Information about the student, even acknowledgment of visits, is confidential and cannot be released without written permission.